luciddrmr/homeworks/README.md

 Homework
 ========

 Homeworks for Dr. Racket that I'm working on.
+Ain't I the coolest!